 These animals attack with their claws and their teeth.
 While they’re not very large, they’re incredibly sharp and can cause extreme damage to a small area.
 Unfortunately, that would include the eyes, nose, or mouth, which raccoons will target.

 Most times, you’ll likely deal with scratches or little stabbed areas.
 These aren’t too immediately dangerous, although they can quickly become infected or transmit a virus to your dog or pet, like rabies.
-However, things can go wrong fast, even with the small raccoons, so it’s important to know what to do before any potential attack.
+However, things can go wrong fast, even with small raccoons, so it’s important to know what to do before any potential attack.

 What should I do if my dog is attacked?